apache/drill/_docs/install/050-starting-drill-in-distributed mode.md

 * `-u` is the option that precedes a connection string.
 Required.
 * `jdbc` is the connection protocol.
 Required.
 * `schema` is the name of a [storage plugin]({{site.baseurl}}/docs/storage-plugin-registration) to use for queries.
 Optional.
-* `Zk=zkname` is one or more zookeeper host names or IP addresses.
-Optional if you are running SQLLine and zookeeper on the local node.
+* `Zk=zkname` is one or more ZooKeeper host names or IP addresses.
+Optional if you are running SQLLine and ZooKeeper on the local node.
-* `port` is the zookeeper port number.
+* `port` is the ZooKeeper port number.
 Optional.
 Port 2181 is the default.

 #### Examples of Starting Drill
 This example also starts SQLLine using the `dfs` storage plugin.
 Specifying the storage plugin when you start up eliminates the need to specify the storage plugin in the query: